 I am not sure where the month went, but July has been and gone and we are in to the second half of the year.
-It is cold and wet here and the promised snow has yet to fall.
-July being my birthday month usually means a lot of lovely kitchen gifts, but for the first time in forever, I did not have a tea party for my birthday so I received lots more birthday wishes than birthday gifts
+It is cold and wet here in August 2012, and the promised snow has yet to fall.
+July being my birthday month usually means a lot of lovely kitchen gifts, but for the first time in forever, I did not have a tea party for my birthday so I received lots more birthday wishes than birthday gifts 🙂

 in my kitchen ….